Visa Information

 - The applicable visa fee in USD depends on the monthly exchange rate therefore the fee in USD is subject to change without notice.
 We accept credit or debit cards only.

-- Along with the visa fees, a service charge of 16.90 € (payable in USD) is applicable per visa application.
+- Along with the visa fees, a service charge of 16.90 € (20 USD) is applicable per visa application.
 Service charge in USD depends on the monthly exchange rate therefore the fee in USD is subject to change without notice.
 We accept credit or debit cards only.

 The following persons are exempted from paying the visa fee, however will have to pay VFS logistics